izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :::

 It can be noticed from figure 9.5 that, within the region identified as 'of interest', the quantum boundary falls along a straight line.
 This is therefore a quantum LF inequality.
+Note how the point we identified in chapter 9 is extremal in this sense.

 ```{figure} QLFgraph.JPG
 :name: QLF-graph-figure